 In some cases, you might be able to drop down to the VS2 or even SI1 clarity grade if the diamond only has small, barely-visible inclusions that are located close to its edges.

-It’s important to check every diamond with your eye, as the clarity grade listed on the diamond’s GIA or AGS certificate doesn’t always tell the full story.
+It’s important to check every diamond with your eye, as the clarity grade listed on the diamond’s GIA certificate doesn’t always tell the full story.
 If you need help, you can contact us and we’ll help you find an eye-clean diamond in your desired shape and price range.